ronnymees/base2ace/docs/08-making-decisions/README.md

 ---
-description: This chapter introduces the basic constructs that allow branching inside your application.
 title: 08 - Making Decisions
 ---

-# Chapter 08 - Making Decisions
+# Chapter 8 - Making Decisions

 The statements inside your source files are **generally executed from top to bottom**, in the order that they appear.
 Control flow constructs, however, break up the flow of execution by employing **decision making**, enabling your program to **conditionally execute particular blocks of code**.
 This section describes the decision-making statements `if`, `if-else`, and `switch` supported by the C# programming language.